Return to Inner Peace

 Inner peace is not a place you earn after everything is fixed.

-It’s a place you return to, even while life is still unfolding.
+It is a place you return to, even while life is still unfolding.

-You may not be able to control everything around you, but you can learn to come home within you.
+You may not be able to control everything around you.

 Inner peace is the calm that remains when you stop fighting the moment.

-Peace is clarity.
+Peace is not passivity.

-Peace is presence.
+Peace is strength without chaos.

 Too many expectations.